 - Visible rust or cracks: A cracked furnace heat exchanger is a potential source of carbon monoxide poisoning.
 Lack of maintenance or simply old age can cause a heat exchanger to crack.
 If you find visible corrosion or other signs of cracks forming in your furnace, call an HVAC technician to ask what you should do next.

 Have you determined it might be time to replace your furnace?
 Hoover Electric can help.
-We have over 40 years of experience performing furnace repair, replacement, and installation in the Detroit area.
+We have over 40 years of experience performing furnace repair, replacement, and installation in the Troy & Clinton Township area.
 We carry the industry’s best heating systems and provide unparalleled customer service.
-You may also qualify for special financing with approved credit to make your investment as affordable as posisble.
+You may also qualify for special financing with approved credit to make your investment as affordable as possible.
 Call us at (586) 756-5676 or contact us online to learn more or to request a free furnace installation estimate!